muses-code-js/express-workshop-2/_steps/step01.md

 }
 ```

 The syntax in this file is called **JSON** (pronounced like 'Jason') which is short for **Javascript Object Notation**.
 It's a way of representing Javascript data that is easy to read and write to and we use it a lot for saving and sending information.
-We talk more about this in later steps.
+We talk more about JSON in later steps.

 Now we have a `package.json` file, let's add a dependency.